gaehlerm/SoftwareEngineering/README.md

 ## Static expression

 Static methods are another thing that I discourage using.
 It’s not super bad, yet it’s another of these misguided object-oriented things.
 Let's first look at static methods.
 Isn’t it strange: you write a class with all kind of member variables, then there is one static method that doesn’t need any of these variables but it is still within the class?
 Didn’t we say, we wanted to keep classes small?
 It should have high cohesion?
 A static method has about as little cohesion as the variable in a data class.
-Zero.
+Close to zero.

 I fully understand that there are programming languages where functions have to remain within a class and static functions are the only way to write "free" functions.
 But in all other languages I recommend not to use static methods as it doesn’t add any additional functionality nor does it improve the code.
 In C++ you can mimic a static function using a namespace.
 The resulting function call will be indistinguishable.
 At the same time you can split up a namespace over many files, as done for the `std::` namespace for example.

 As we are talking about static, we can also discuss static variables as used for instance in C++.
 Static variables are similar to singletons and you’ll have a hard time testing classes containing static variables.
-Do not use singletons and do not use static variables.
+Avoid singletons and avoid static variables.
 As soon as you start writing unit tests for static variables you'll see why I discourage using them.
 They can easily end up in a nightmare.

 ## Drawbacks of classes

+"You wanted a banana but what you got was a gorilla holding the banana and the entire jungle." - Joe Armstrong

 Classes are very often abused for writing bad code without the programmers realizing it.
 They just think it would be normal.
 The most common problem is that classes become too big.
 It’s just too convenient to write everything inside a single class.
 You have all the member variables around and it’s so easy to work this way.
 In some cases, I had the feeling that the authors of some code wanted to write all code inside a single class.
 This is extremely problematic.
-If a single class covers the whole code, then the member variables become ... global variables! [chapter 26 Additional Properties of Variables] The whole code becomes a big ball of mud. [https://de.wikipedia.org/wiki/Big_Ball_of_Mud]
+If a single class covers the whole code, then the member variables become ... global variables!
+[Additional Properties of Variables] The whole code becomes a big ball of mud. [https://de.wikipedia.org/wiki/Big_Ball_of_Mud]

 But also for slightly smaller classes, member variables are an issue.
 They are a hidden state.
 It is generally to be prefered to pass variables as function arguments to functions and methods.
 This makes them easier to test because you don't have to set up a class instance.
 Be careful with class variables.
 Or even worse, inherited variables.
 Keep your classes small in order to limit the scope of your class variables.